movementlabsxyz/MIP/MD/md-116/README.md

-# MD-116: Dongmen Standards - Liveness-favoring Postconfirmation protocol
+# MD-116: Dongmen Standards for Postconfirmations

 - **Description**: Provides a set of liveness and correctness requirements for liveness-favoring Postconfirmations protocols.
 - **Authors**: [Liam Monninger](mailto:liam@movementlabs.xyz)